 The bustling capital of South Korea, Seoul, is a major hub for Korean fashion, technology, youth and culture.
-Over the last two decades, Seoul has been revitalised and transformed into an all-immersive experience for visitors.
+Over the last two decades, Seoul has been revitalized and transformed into an all-immersive experience for visitors.
 Whether it’s going midnight shopping, watching street performers or trying out their famous bibimbap – there’s always something on offer in this city, even if you only have just one day in Seoul.
 It is a metropolis in the truest sense of the world and a place that will enchant you as soon as you arrive.
 Follow this itinerary to see why!

 What’s the best time to visit Seoul?

-Most visitors agree that the best time to visit Seoul are the milder months of April to May and October to November.
+Most visitors agree that the best time to visit Seoul is the milder months of April to May and October to November.
 However, this all depends on what your interests are.

 A few facts about Seoul

-In the last two decades, South Korea has been one of the world’s most prominent exporters of technology, music, fashion and beauty – and Seoul is right at the centre of that movement.
+In the last two decades, South Korea has been one of the world’s most prominent exporters of technology, music, fashion, and beauty – and Seoul is right at the center of that movement.

 One Day in Seoul Itinerary